zaidmukaddam/za16.co/data/words/the-making-of-scangpt.md

 **ScanGPT** → _https://scangpt.space_

-I just finished it.
 I started it two weeks ago.
 It's really very simple to use.
 Add it to Chrome, and on any web page, click on the extension icon and voilà.

 In a matter of seconds, the Extension scans the page and brings you important information, such as:
 - Number of False Paragraphs